Born 1957, United States.

 My father, Barney Charles Delabano was the noted Curator of Installation at the Dallas Museum of Art for thirty-three years as well as a gifted painter.
-Recruited during the summer times to work for my father at the DMA, I got to see a lot of really wonderful art work up close.
 Through my father, I met international artists Henry Moore, Louise Nevelson, and Robert Rauschenberg as well as being family friends to important members to the Dallas and Texas art scene, such as Jerry Bywaters, Otis and Velma Dozier, Charlie Bowling and Octavio Medellin.

 Another of my biggest infulences was my Grandfather, Harry Lester Taylor.
 He was my mother’s father.
 He was a wood worker and I use a lot of the tools that he used in his studio to carve bowls and make furniture.

 In the past couple of years I have started repairing vintage instruments as well as building instruments.
 What started as a quest to just learn something new has just added another dimension to my artistic life.
 More information about the instruments I build and restore: Foley String Instruments